mhoye/moderntools/README.md

 *   [mcfly](https://github.com/cantino/mcfly): replaces the usual ctrl-r shell-history search handler with a more powerful tool, super cool.
 *   [tmux](https://github.com/tmux/tmux/wiki), a terminal multiplexer.
 *   Some people mentioned [screen](https://www.gnu.org/software/screen/manual/screen.html), the classic tool in this space, but noted that it's getting pretty long in the tooth and tmux is a pure improvement.
+*   [vtm](https://github.com/DirectVT/vtm): a very interesting text-first user interface.
+Described as "vtm is to tmux what tmux is to screen".
+*   [Git-Town](https://www.git-town.com/): A wrapper around the complexities (and pitfalls) of Git that helps you get more out of it with less of the agony.

 ## Quality-Of-Life command line improvements.